freebsd/freebsd-quarterly/README.md

 Please submit your draft as early as possible.
 To submit:

-1. fork the repository – reusing an old fork is OK
+1. Fork the repository – reusing an old fork is OK.
-2. enter the directory for the current time period – `2019q4`
+2. Enter the directory for the current time period – `2019q4`.
-3. create a new file, with a name that corresponds with the name of your project – use the `report-sample.md` template
+3. Create a new file, with a name that corresponds with the name of your project – use the `report-sample.md` template.
-4. create a pull request.
+4. Create a pull request.

 You can tweak things afterwards.
 Simply edit, then submit another PR.